bitovi/hatchify/doc/schema/naming.md

 } satisfies PartialSchema
 ```

-For more information on this relationhip type: [hasMany.through](../schema/relationship-types/has-many-through.md).
+For more information on this relationship type: [hasMany.through](../schema/relationship-types/has-many-through.md).

 #### hasOne